azinoveva/torus-deformation/README.md

-# 🌀 Voice-Enabled Interactive Torus Deformer
+# 🌀 Interactive Torus Deformer

 A Streamlit app that creates 3D torus deformations to create dynamic shapes.